High Net Worth Individuals

 Stay Objective and Make Data-driven Decisions

-High net worth investors also opt for evidence-based investing over emotional investing.
+High net worth individuals also opt for evidence-based investing over emotional investing.
 Evidence-based investing allows you to make investment decisions based on research, historical data, and education.
 On the other hand, emotional investing is driven by sentiments.
 For instance, if you hear any unpleasant news about a company’s CEO, you may assume this can impact the value of its stock.
 As an emotional investor, you may choose to sell this stock quickly to safeguard your investment.

 Now, suppose you were right.
 The company’s stock price does dip briefly.
 However, two months later, the CEO announces his plans for expanding the company’s operations and exploring new regional markets.
 When this happens, the stock price rises again.
 If you sold your stock, you cannot capitalize on this increase in the stock price.